TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - fix neon maps being generated in the project folder

 - Note that message buffer might overflow during resynchro, causing a disconnection
-- random shutdowns might be to lag spikes as well
-- well, just increase message buffer sizes?

 - re-freeze when match starts and someone respawns at warmup

 - increase prices of uwota and triad? theyre soo op
-- mark backpack as already owned if we already own a backpack of the opposing faction

 - fix shot cooldown progress visible behind walls